w3f/polkadot-wiki/docs/general/kusama/kusama-ledger.md

 slug: ../../kusama-ledger
 ---

-> NOTE: Because of required WebUSB support, Ledger wallets currently only work on Chromium-based
+> **Please note**: Because of required WebUSB support, Ledger wallets currently only work on
-> browsers like Brave and Chrome.
+> Chromium-based browsers like Brave and Chrome.

 Kusama has a [Ledger][] application that is compatible with the Ledger Nano S and Ledger Nano X devices.
 The Ledger devices are hardware wallets that keep your private key secured on a physical